 Typically we recommend you ask your lender how long it will take to get an appraisal (~10-14 days) – as mentioned above, for FHA and VA loans, automatically build this contingency into the financing contingency.
 The timeline can be shorter if your lender is able to do a rush order.

 If there have not been sales in the defined neighborhood in the past six months or if the sold homes have been smaller or in poor condition, the value might not appraise.
 In a market where values are going up (which often happens in spring markets), the value may not be as high as the market conditions are dictating.
 Be sure to discuss all of these factors with your agent when an appraisal comes in below the contract price.

 THE BOTTOM LINE

 The appraisal contingency is one of our favorites because it can protect you from overpaying for a house.
-However, removing it from a contract can also be a good way to strengthen your offer – if you know the home’s price is right or you know you have extra cash on hand in the event of a low appraisal.
+However, removing it from a contract can also be a good way to strengthen your offer if you know you have the extra cash on hand in the event the appraisal comes in low.